My Travel the World in Books Reading Challenge Goals and Books Read

 Subscribe to my Newsletter and get free Bookish printables and Travel the World in Books Reading Challenge with me!

 I hope you will join me on a reading adventure to travel the world in books!
-My Travel the World in Books Reading Challenge is designed to be no stress and all fun so you can choose your own adventure as you explore new countries and cultures in the world’s best books!
+My Around the World Reading Challenge is designed to be no stress and all fun so you can choose your own adventure as you explore new countries and cultures in the world’s best books!

 Hi!
 I want to join you for this challenge.
 Very excited to see the books you will read.
 I’ve mentioned this challenge on my blog.
 Goodluck and thanks for making the challenge, the Google Travel Maps is a really good idea! 🙂